v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

    Effect of uniform and non-uniform grids on numerical solution

-We can clearly observe that much more precise results are obtained by using denser grid at the beginning of the domain.
+It can be clearly observed that in this problem the more precise results are obtained by using denser grid at the beginning of the interval.

 Using domains
 ~~~~~~~~~~~~~